Skip to main content

 The Limitations of Mean Metrics

 Imagine you’re reviewing a season’s worth of training data.
 On the surface, everything looks great: the numbers are steady, and it seems like your athletes are on the right track.
 But what if I told you that these averages might be hiding the real story?
 This is where mean metrics can mislead us.
 They smooth out the highs and lows, giving us a comforting but incomplete picture.
 Like a coach who only sees the game from a bird’s-eye view, mean metrics don’t catch the crucial moments – the split-second decisions, the brief lapses in focus, or the sudden surges of brilliance.
 That’s why, for a truly comprehensive training strategy, we need more than just averages.
-We need the nitty-gritty, the play-by-play, the minute-by-minute.
+We need the nitty-gritty, the play-by-play, the minute-by-minute data.

 Reaction Time